 Abstract

 Many biological networks naturally form a hierarchy with a preponderance of downward information flow.
 In this study, we define a score to quantify the degree of hierarchy in a network and develop a simulated-annealing algorithm to maximize the hierarchical score globally over a network.
-We apply it to compare the regulatory and phosphorylation networks, and find that the phosphorylome is more hierarchical than the regulome.
-Furthermore, we determined the hierarchical structure of yeast phosphorylome in detail and investigated the correlation between hierarchy and kinase properties.
+We apply our algorithm to determine the hierarchical structure of phosphorylome in detail and investigated the correlation between its hierarchy and kinase properties.
+We also compare it to the regulatory network, finding that the phosphorylome is more hierarchical than the regulome.

 Introduction

 Networks have been used as universal frameworks to represent many complex systems including the World Wide Web [1], social interactions [2], literature citation relationships [3], and biological processes [4-6].
-Based on the attribute of edges, networks can be subdivided into two categories: undirected and directed networks.
+Based on the attributes of edges, networks can be subdivided into two categories: undirected and directed.
 In an undirected network there is no distinction between the two vertices associated with each edge, whereas in a directed network all edges are directed from one vertex to another.
 The asymmetric nature of edges in a directed network causes topological differences of nodes, resulting in a hierarchical structure: some function as top regulators, while others function as downstream effectors.

 Owning to the development of large-scale experimental techniques, many biological networks have been produced.
-These include protein-protein interaction networks and genetic interaction networks, etc [7-12].
-Among them, the gene regulatory network (referred to as the regulome) and the protein phosphorylation network (referred to as the phosphorylome) are the two best-studied directed networks [10, 11].
+These include protein-protein interaction networks and genetic interaction networks [7-12].
+Among them, the gene regulatory network (referred to as the regulome) and the protein phosphorylation network (referred to as the phosphorylome) are two of the best-studied directed networks [10, 11].
 The regulome captures the transcriptional regulatory interactions of transcription factors (TFs) with their target genes.
 The techniques to systematically identify TF-DNA interactions include the bacterial one-hybrid system [13], the yeast one-hybrid system [14], and chromatin immunoprecipitation followed by microarray (ChIP-chip) [15] or parallel sequencing (ChIP-seq) [16].
 In particular, ChIP-chip and ChIP-seq have been used to determine the target genes of a large number of TFs in recent years, and will produce more data in the near future.
 In particular, in yeast Harbison et al. have performed ChIP-chip experiments to identify target genes of 203 proteins, which represent nearly all of the DNA-binding transcriptional regulators encoded in the yeast genome [10].
 In human, the Encyclopedia of DNA Elements (ENCODE) project has determined the genomic binding sites of more than 120 TFs [17].
 Meanwhile, the interactions between kinases, phosphotases, and their substrates can be identified by protein chip [11] or mass spectrometry [18].
 The latter technology is capable of providing precise phosphorylation sites.
 In particular, Ptacek et al has determined the in vitro substrates recognized by most yeast protein kinases [11].
 The availability of these datasets enables us to construct regulomes and phosphorylomes and investigate the regulatory mechanisms of TFs and kinases on a systems level.